Samkth123/KTH-md/Growth/Session 1/Chapter 5 - Measuring and describing growth.md

 ##### The complications of change

-A company that is growing or changing
+A company that is evolving and expanding, new product lines can have impact on performance and nature of figures reported

+Growth also rarely happens linearly